top of page

 Bakers Mountain Stories

-At the foot of Bakers Mountain in western North Carolina, lies a memorable community where back door friends help each other through difficult times.
+At the foot of Bakers Mountain in western North Carolina, lies a memorable community where neighbors help each other through difficult times.
 In this series, set during the 1940’s, 50’s, and 60’s, three families, the Honeycutts, the Bledsoes, and the Hinkle sisters overcome personal hardships.

 The stories are told by Ann Fay Honeycutt, her siblings, and their neighbor, Junior Bledsoe, as each of them reaches their teen years and faces personal and community challenges.